Tubbz-alt/Hackingtools/README.md

 ### 1 -
 ## Linux platform
 ### 2 -
-#### 3 - rickrolling while deleting whole system, use when escaping feds 😂
+### 3 - rickrolling while deleting whole system, use when escaping feds, dead to whoever launches this without looking at the code 😂